hello-robot/stretch_ai/docs/adding_a_new_task.md

 ## A New Execution Method

-Stretch AI uses an executor to process a list of task tuples and call the relevant tasks.
+Stretch AI uses an executor to process a list of task tuples and execute the relevant tasks.

-Since we wanted to add the handover task to the existing pick and place demo, we added the [_hand_over](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/agent/task/pickup/pickup_executor.py#L172) method to the [PickupExecutor](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/agent/task/pickup/pickup_executor.py#L27) class found in [pickup_executor.py](../src/stretch/agent/task/pickup/pickup_executor.py).
+Since we wanted to add the handover task to the existing pick and place demo, we added the [_hand_over](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/agent/task/pickup/pickup_executor.py#L172) method and the [conditional statement to call it](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/agent/task/pickup/pickup_executor.py#L246) to the [PickupExecutor](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/agent/task/pickup/pickup_executor.py#L27) class found in [pickup_executor.py](../src/stretch/agent/task/pickup/pickup_executor.py).

 Some tasks called by the executor require an argument provided by the LLM.
 For example, the [_find](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/agent/task/pickup/pickup_executor.py#L147) method takes a target_object as an argument, which enables it to find an object requested using natural language.
 The handover task does not take an argument, since it always looks for a person.